Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/design/Home.md

 We will use Nginx as the webserver of the Uiowa deployment.

 #### Frontend Framework
-We will use HTML5/CSS3 with the bootstrap framework along side jquery for the frontend frameworks.
+We will use HTML5/CSS3 with the tailwind framework along side jquery for the frontend frameworks.

 #### Backend Framework
 We will use Python with the Flask framework for the Uiowa deployment.